 Non-attendance of classes due to illness, or for personal or professional reasons does not provide the right to refunds, extra tuition or transferral to another class.

-9.1 Depending on availability if, after one session, you decide that the learning programme you have enrolled on is unsuitable and notify us within 48 hours by contacting the Sales and Information team; we will endeavour to transfer you to another programme of your choice but cannot guarantee this in all cases.
+9.1 Depending on availability if, after one session, you decide that the learning programme you have enrolled on is unsuitable and notify us within 48 hours by contacting us; we will endeavour to transfer you to another programme of your choice within the same term but cannot guarantee this in all cases.

 9.2 Where a suitable transfer is not possible or is declined, we regret that refunds cannot be issued.